StanislavLakhtin/esp-idf-onewire/README.md

 ```

-Please take note, that Schottky diode is necessary!
+Please take note that Schottky diode is necessary!

-In a few cases you can try to use DS18B20 on 3.3v power supply without any mosfet, but anyway you MUST use Schottky diode.
+In a few cases you can try to use DS18B20 on 3.3v power supply without any mosfet.
+Anyway you MUST use Schottky diode.

 ## Setup the Hardware